1Kxhu/1Kxhu/README.md

 I love sharing what I learn, for free of course - I will never ask you for money.

-Most of my stuff will be under the Unlicense, do whatever you want with my code!
-Don't credit me, all this should've been free from the start.
+Most of my stuff will be under the Unlicense, do whatever you want with my code and don't credit me!
 ## 📫 Contact?

 Don't hesitate to reach out, I respect everyone!